alex1xu/CARe-BERT_Context-Aware_Radiology_Report_Retrieval/README.md

 <details>
   <summary><b>Spoiler</b></summary>
-  In this study, I introduce a <b>new approach to the radiology report retrieval task</b>.
+  In this study, I introduce a <b>new approach to the weakly-supervised learning based radiology report retrieval task</b>.
+Weakly-supervised approaches, like CARe-BERT, are important as they <b>circumvent the resource-intensive nature of traditional supervised learning</b>.
 This novel pipeline leverages named entity and relationship extraction techniques to construct comprehensive knowledge graph representations of radiology reports.
 Using bitmasking, subgraphs are systematically permuted to synthesize complex queries.
 Subsequently, the application of Label-wise Token Replacement augments original reports to create challenging negative samples for training.
-The triplet objective function is then used to train an SBERT model, initialized with PubMedBERT weights, on this weakly-supervised data. <b>CARe-BERT surpasses established benchmark approaches and is comparable with recent models proposed in recent literature in terms of mean average precision and mean recall</b>.
+The triplet objective function is then used to train an SBERT model on this generated data. <b>CARe-BERT surpasses established benchmark approaches and is comparable with recent models proposed in recent literature in terms of mean average precision and mean recall</b>.
 Embedding space separation analysis demonstrates <b>advancement in the semantic comprehension of anatomical positions, negation, and condition descriptions</b>.
 It is also the <b>first model to be explicitly trained for various levels of query complexity</b>, showing greater improvement over benchmarks as query complexity increases.
-While CARe-BERT does not yet possess the level of robustness and accuracy required for direct deployment in healthcare settings, it lays a strong foundation as a blueprint for the development of more sophisticated, weakly-supervised approaches.
-As the capabilities of neural networks continue to advance, the demand for extensive, high-quality annotated data grows.
-Weakly-supervised approaches, like CARe-BERT, are important as they <b>circumvent the resource-intensive nature of traditional supervised learning</b>.
+While CARe-BERT does not yet possess the level of robustness and accuracy required for direct deployment in healthcare settings, it serves as a blueprint for the development of more sophisticated, weakly-supervised approaches.
 </details>

 ## Table of Contents